parleh-mate/singapore-parliament-speeches-dbt/docs/columns/effective_from_date.md

 {% docs effective_from_date %}

 Date which the appointment is effective from.
+Date format: YYYY-MM-DD

 {% enddocs %}